Code of Conduct

 Sampo Group does not practice tax planning or tax structuring that would aim to artificially reduce the Group’s taxable income.
-With regard to tax-related issues, Group companies must operate within the framework of legislation and legal practice in planning the taxable profit of Group companies.
+With regard to tax-related issues, the Group companies must operate within the framework of legislation and legal practice in planning the taxable profit of the Group companies.
 In addition, Group companies’ accounting must always follow local laws and generally accepted accounting principles.

 Sampo Group’s employees, suppliers, and other business partners are always expected to act in the best interests of the company.
 No one employed by Sampo Group may use their position at the Group to promote self-interest.
 In situations where personal interests may conflict with the interests of Sampo Group, employees are required to abstain from decision-making and assign the issue to a non-conflicted person.

 If a Sampo Group employee wishes to take up secondary employment, an additional profession, or act as a self-employed person, they must request and receive specific permission from their leader.
 Such secondary employment or any of the other activities described above must neither interfere with nor cause any conflict of interest between Sampo Group and the employee.

 We defend against money laundering and terrorist financing, and we work to prevent crime

 All Sampo Group companies comply with the applicable local anti-money laundering and counter-terrorist financing rules and legislation, as well as various sanctions regimes that have been implemented by the United Nations (UN) and/or the European Union.

 When providing insurance services, the Group companies must always follow authority regulations and required due diligence in order to prevent money laundering, terrorist financing, and other illegal activities.
 The Group companies must never enter into business relationships with customers, business partners, or other stakeholders who act contrary to the law or principles of sound business practices.